will-jansen/designatedCarers/README.md

 Sample carer data is included in `script.js`.
 To add real carer information, modify the `carersData` array with actual caregiver profiles.

 ### Contact Information
-Update contact details in the footer and contact page sections of each HTML file.
+Update contact details in `config.js` - they will be automatically applied across all pages.

 ## Features in Detail